 THE DARK KNIGHT RISES wasn't, I guess, a bad movie, but it wasn't a very good Batman movie.
 A shame, as I thought Nolan had a pretty valid interpretation of Batman from the first two movies, but after this I think I was reading in some things that weren't there and ignoring some things that were.
 Glad to see the end of this version of the character.

 When I saw THE HOBBIT a few weeks ago, I walked out of the theater thinking it was one of the worst movies I ever saw.
 I've softened a bit on that, but I still think it's far from good, and is so far inferior to the LORD OF THE RINGS movies that it's hard to believe most of the same people are involved.
-Won't be going to see the next two, and overall I'm just confused that most people seem to like it as much as they do.
+Won't be going to see the next two (at least not in theaters), and overall I'm just confused that most people seem to like it as much as they do.

 On the other hand, I've been hearing for months that JOHN CARTER is really good, but Disney screwed up the marketing (deliberately or otherwise), and dismissed that.
 I've now seen it on DVD, and I'll say now that I was wrong.
 I thought it was a great movie, something I'd never expect from the handful of ads I saw, and now really wish I'd seen it on the big screen with an audience.
 I can't remember the last new action/adventure movie I saw that worked as well as this, with good pacing, a plot reasonably faithful to the source, if I remember correctly (it's been a while since I read Burroughs), with changes that made sense, rather than being gratuitous, funny bits that were actually funny (as opposed to every attempt at humour in THE HOBBIT), solid special effects, mostly good acting.
 The movie they put out clearly was not the movie they were selling.
 No clue if that was deliberate or just run-of-the-mill incompetence, but I'm kind of upset now that the chance of a sequel seems remote.